AjmirSarker/mainprojectbackend/README.md

 ## Message

-This repository contains all the individual **components** which can be used for development purposes and when a single component is ready to be used, we will merge them into the **main** branch of this project
+This branch contains all the individual **components** which can be used for development purposes and when a single component is ready to be used, we will merge them into the **main** branch of this project

 ## Available Scripts